v3DJG6GL/home-automation/viessmann/vcontrold_tester/README.md

-_NOTE: These changes were made with the help of AI_
+_NOTE: tool & description were made with the help of AI_

 ## vcontrold Tester v1.0.0